-As the holiday season approaches, many families are debating whether to attend their annual celebrations due to COVID-19.
+This holiday season, many families are debating whether to attend their annual celebrations due to COVID-19.
 And while this holiday season may look a bit different because of the pandemic, Larry Kociolek, MD, Infectious Diseases, says, “Parents very much want to allow their children to have as much of a normal childhood as possible during this pandemic and maintaining holiday celebrations is part of that.”

 However, parents should understand that COVID-19 activity is rising throughout the US, and holiday activities can carry significant risk for COVID-19 transmission.
 “It has been shown that holidays are typically associated with spikes in COVID activity in the community.
 Recent guidance from the CDC is very helpful for parents to better understand risk-mitigation strategies,” says Dr. Kociolek.

-Dr. Kociolek stresses that while some traditional celebrations such as trick-or-treating on Halloween or gathering with a large group for a Thanksgiving meal pose higher risks for spreading or contracting COVID-19, there are alternative lower-risk activities that can be considered that still permit celebrating these holidays.
+Dr. Kociolek stresses that while some traditional celebrations such as gathering with a large group for a holiday meal pose higher risks for spreading or contracting COVID-19, there are alternative lower-risk activities that can be considered that still permit celebrating the holidays.

 Recently, the Centers for Disease Control and Prevention (CDC) issued COVID-19 Holiday Guidelines.
 Holiday celebration activities are broken down into low, moderate and high risk.